 Of course, with any security system you’re going to want a cellular connection, backup that’ll ensure that your system stays on in the event of a power outage.
 As you can see, you’ll need to invest in a paid plan to get cellular backup from any of these companies, and Ring only includes it with the Protect Plus Plan.

 As far as smart platform integrations go, all three systems will work with Amazon Alexa.
-The SimpliSafe system also works with Nest thermostats and August smart locks, while the Nest system also works with products from LIFX, Philips Hue, Kasa, Yale, and Google Assistant.
+The SimpliSafe system also works with Nest thermostats, Google Assistant and August smart locks, while the Nest system also works with products from LIFX, Philips Hue, Kasa and Yale.
 And as of a recent update, Ring Alarm also works with Google Assistant.

 There are a couple of terms on the professional monitoring chart that you may not recognize, specifically secret alarms and video-verified alarms, available with the SimpliSafe Interactive plan.
 Let me shed some light.